 Processing of natural raw materials and secondary materials: applied phase and reaction equilibrium thermodynamics relevant to solid and liquid solutions, molten alloys, slag and matte melts.
 Processing methods in high and low temperature reactors from raw or secondary materials to metals, alloys and solutions containing metallic species with consideration of kinetic as well as thermodynamic factors.
-Extraction of metals with regard to the selection, specification and characterisation of pyrometallurgical, hydrometallurgical and electrochemical reactors including refractory materials at both high and low temperatures.
+Extraction of metals with regard to the selection, specification and characterisation of pyrometallurgical reactors, including refractory materials at both high and low temperatures.
 Materials in chemical engineering: macro and micro properties of metals, ceramics, composites and polymers.
 Selection of materials for chemical engineering applications with consideration of prediction, limitation and prevention of failure, corrosion and degradation.
 Homework tasks in the form of self-study, tutorial problems, designs or seminars form an integral part of the module.

-Home department: Process Engineering Method of Assessment: Flexible Assessment Required modules: P Chemical Engineering 317
+Home department: Process Engineering Method of Assessment: Flexible Assessment